 Surviving A Famine

-Because of a string of bad choices made by the leadership of Israel, Ahab and Jezebel, the entire land suffered drought and then famine.
+After a string of bad choices made by King Ahab and Jezebel, the entire land of Israel suffered a drought, then famine.
 Those two seemed to honor any god around except for the Almighty God.
-As a result of that, it did not rain for years and the people could not plant crops in the dry dust, so a shortage of food followed.
+As a result of that, it did not rain for years.
+The people could not plant crops in the dry dust, so a shortage of food followed.

-During this drought and famine, Elijah was sent to stay with a poor widow in Zarephath, who had only a handful of flour in a bin, and a little oil in jar.
-She planned to make a small cake for her and her son's last meal, then they would starve to death together.
-While she was out gathering sticks to build a fire on which to cook their last meal, she met Elijah the prophet.
+During this drought and famine, the Lord sent Elijah to stay with a poor widow in Zarephath who only had a handful of flour in a bin and a little oil in a jar.
+She had planned to make a small cake for her and her son's last meal.
+After that, they would starve to death together.
+While she was out gathering sticks to build a fire to cook their last meal, she met Elijah, the prophet.

-Elijah told her to first make him a small cake out of what she had, and then some for her and her son, because the bin of flour and the jug of oil would not run out until it rained on the earth.
-When she did as he asked, the little bit that she had fed them all for the next three years.
+Elijah told her to first make him a small cake out of what she had, and then some for her and her son because the bin of flour and the jug of oil would not run out until it rained on the earth.
+When she humbly did as he asked, the little bit she had fed them all abundantly for the next three years.
 The supply did not run out.

 Read more at: www.refreshinghope.org